 The ASD team is composed of the region's ASD coordinator, school psychologists, speech and language pathologists, occupational therapists, early childhood specialists and special education teachers.
-While ESU #1's ASD Team typically administers the ADOS-2 (Autism Diagnostic Observation Schedule, Second Edition) to assist in the eligibility of autism, restrictions of COVID-19 continues to impact the number of evaluations completed.
+This year, the ESU #1's ADOS team, administered the assessment seven times this year, five of which occurred in South Sioux City school district.

-ESU #1 has increased local capacity by encouraging other staff members to receive training in the administration of the ADOS-2, as well as other autism screening assessments.
+ESU #1 has also worked to increase local capacity by encouraging other staff members to receive training in the administration of the ADOS-2, as well as other autism screening assessments.
 Further, the ASD team regularly convened regarding information of state updates and professional development.
 ASD team members continued to provide supports (i.e., evaluation and programming) to ESU #1 schools for those students who were demonstrating characteristics of autism.